free counters

 Origin countryGB Parent category: Europe

-Operator countryGB Parent category: Europe
+Operator countryGB Germany India China Finland Thailand Parent category: Europe, Asia,

 Build era0 (not yet built)